GhostCoder-96/Article-Analyzer-with-Sentiment-Analysis/README.md

 It uses Tkinter for basic GUI.

 The Information it provides about the article are:
+1. Title of the Article
+2. Author of the Article
+3. Publihing Date
+4. Summary of the Article
+5. Sentiment

 Just copy the URL of any article, blog or news.